Boy who shot teacher allegedly tried to choke another

 Two days before the shooting, the boy allegedly “slammed” Zwerner’s cellphone and broke it, according to the claim notice.
 He was given a one-day suspension, but when he returned to Zwerner’s class the following day, he pulled a 9mm handgun out of his pocket and shot her while she sat at a reading table, the notice says.

+After the shooting, police said the boy was taken to a medical facility where he is receiving unspecified services.

-The notice elaborates on allegations Toscano outlined last month during a news conference.
+The legal notice sent fleshed out Zwerner’s allegations of negligence at Richneck on the morning of Jan.
+6, which Toscano had first outlined last month at a news conference.

-The document says that several hours before the shooting, at least three teachers and staff members warned school administrators that they believed the boy had brought a gun to school.
-The boy’s backpack was searched, but no gun was found, and administrators did not remove the boy from class, lock down the school or call police.
+A detailed timeline describes how Zwerner, three other teachers and a guidance counselor were involved in airing concerns about the child possibly having a gun.

+“If Assistant Principal (Ebony) Parker had acted on the information she was provided, then the shooting of Ms. Zwerner would not have happened,” the notice stated.

-The claim notice says that Zwerner went to former Assistant Principal Ebony Parker’s office at about 11:15 a.m. that day “to advise her that the shooter seemed more ‘off’ than usual and was in a violent mood.”
+Zwerner went to former Assistant Principal Parker’s office at about 11:15 a.m. “to advise her that the shooter seemed more ‘off’ than usual and was in a violent mood.”
 It also says the boy had threatened to beat up a kindergarten student and “angrily stared down” the school security officer in the lunch room.

+At about 11:45 p.m. another teacher learned that the boy had told students he had a gun in his backpack, the notice stated.
+The teacher searched the backpack at about 12:30 p.m. but found no gun.

+The same teacher “was made aware that the shooter had taken something out of his backpack right before she searched the shooter’s backpack, and the shooter put it in the pocket of his hoodie before going out to recess,” the notice stated.

+When that teacher raised concerns to Parker, the assistant principal said the student “had small pockets, insinuating that he could not possibly have a gun on his person,” the notice of claim stated.

-The document describes several more warnings that Parker was allegedly given by staff about the boy having a gun.
-“Assistant Principal Parker should have called police, instead she did not follow proper protocol and chose to do absolutely nothing,” the claim notice states.
+“Assistant Principal Parker should have called police,” the notice stated.
+“Instead, she did not follow proper protocol and chose to do absolutely nothing.”

+Shortly after 1 p.m., a third teacher learned from a student in Zwerner’s class that the shooter showed him the gun during recess and threatened to shoot him if he told anyone, the notice stated.

+That teacher called the school’s office and shared what she knew with a fourth teacher who picked up the phone, the notice stated.
+The fourth teacher relayed the information to Parker, who said she was aware of the threat and that the student’s backpack had been searched.

 Parker, who resigned from her position last month, could not immediately be reached for comment.
 A spokeswoman for the school district said she did not know if Parker has retained an attorney.